learn-co-curriculum/dsc-tuning-regression-trees-lab/README.md

 - Apply predictive regression analysis with CART trees
 - Get the data ready for modeling
 - Tune the key hyper parameters based a various models developed during training
-- Study the impact of tree pruning on the quality of predictions.
+- Study the impact of tree pruning on the quality of predictions

 ## Boston Housing Dataset - Again !